MalloZup/vault-opensuse/README.md

 you need to put 3 of the keys to enable the acess to it and start using it.
 You get the keys and token from `vault operator init`

+It get sealed by reboot also, so keep save the keys and the token

 # Client